-It is important to note that copay coupons are deemed illegal kickbacks under Medicaid and Medicare because they induce a patient to use a specific drug, raising costs by forcing coverage of high-priced drugs when more affordable alternatives are potentially available.
+It is important to note that copay coupons are deemed illegal kickbacks under Medicaid and Medicare because they entice a patient to use a specific drug, raising costs by forcing coverage of high-priced drugs when more affordable alternatives are potentially available.

 While we appreciate the important language in the bill around generics, a generic is many times not the only alternative available.
 Many times, there is a lower cost, equally effective branded alternative available.
-This usually means a drug in the same drug class that could be just as effective as the higher cost drug.
+This usually means a drug in the same drug class that could be just as effective as the higher cost drug also known as a therapeutic equivalent.
 Further, the generic drug provisions of this bill would not prohibit a manufacturer from offering coupons on a more expensive branded drug to gain market share over the less expensive branded drug in that some therapeutic class.